Illegal drug trade in Seychelles: Drug usage

 The use of heroin has increased considerably in Seychelles since heroin was introduced to the domestic market in 2005; between 2011 and 2019, heroin users increased from 1200 to between 5000 and 6000, which is around 10% of the working population.
 Cannabis is also widely used in Seychelles, and cocaine consumption is increasing.
 In 2017, the Prevention of Drug Abuse and Rehabilitation Agency Act, 2017 was introduced to establish an agency to provide prevention, treatment and rehabilitation to people abusing drugs and alcohol in Seychelles.

 Alongside increase in drug use, the island state is reporting an increased number of sex workers, increased HIV/AIDS transmission, and hepatitis C transmission.

 Responses

 National

-Drug trafficking is high on the government of Seychelles' agenda in order to reduce transnational crime which threatens the country's economy and security.
+Drug trafficking is high on the government of Seychelles' agenda to reduce transnational crime which threatens the country's economy and security.

 The Misuse of Drugs Act, 2016 regulates drug trafficking convictions.
 Heroin and cocaine are classified as Class A drugs, leading to stricter sentencing than Cannabis which is classified as a Class B drug.
 The Seychelles News Agency writes that Seychelles has a zero-tolerance on drugs and the maximum sentence as regulated by the Misuse of Drugs Act, 2016 for drug trafficking is life imprisonment for a Class A drug and 50 years imprisonment for a Class B drug.
 The first case involving life imprisonment for drug trafficking was in 2015, when two Seychelles men were found in possession of 47 kilograms of cannabis.